guettli/deadends-of-it/README.md

 Decision-makers prefer to pay for service offered by big well-known giants.
 They do not like to pay a human which does the job.

 This google trend chars shows it: Microsoft-Exchange (mail server for windows) and Postfix (mail server for linux) are in decline.
 Configuring mail servers is not easy.
+Especially handling spam is daily work and annoyance.
 If you are young and you are unsure what you want to do in the future?
 Do not consider to get a mail admin.
 This job is in decline:

 https://trends.google.com/trends/explore?date=all&q=%2Fm%2F02js54,%2Fm%2F04nh2c